Moremar/IT_tutorials/Node.js/README.md

 If we need to retrieve only a subset of the fields of the object, we would either filter on frontend (causing unnecessary traffic over the network) or create another endpoint.

 With GraphQL, all requests are sent to the single `POST /graphql` endpoint, with the query details in the request body.
-GraphQL has its own query language, supporting 3 operations: `query` for GET, `mutation` for POST/PUT/DELETE, and `subscription` for WebSocket.
+GraphQL has its own query language, supporting 3 operations : `query` for GET, `mutation` for POST/PUT/DELETE, and `subscription` for WebSocket.
 A GraphQL query specifies the object type, and the fields to retrieve.
 The body is parsed on the server that will return only the requested data.